Should We Rewrite the Constitution? – What the Constitution Means to Me

 By Two Sues on the Aisle, Susie Rosenbluth and Sue Weston

-The George Street Playhouse’s production of What the Constitution Means to Me a 2017 American play by Heidi Scheck was perfectly timed running just before the presidential election.
-The show is largely autobiographical, exploring Schneck’s relationship with the Constitution.
-It begins in 1989 when Scheck is a 15-year-old competing in debates at the American Legion, winning enough to pay for college tuition, and believing in the wisdom of the Constitution.
-Over time, her awareness of the flaws became more pronounced.
-She questions the wisdom of the founding fathers asking whether we should scrap the Constitution and begin again.
+The George Street Playhouse’s production of What the Constitution Means to Me, a 2017 American play by Heidi Schreck, was perfectly timed, running just before this year’s Presidential election.
+Largely autobiographical, it explores Schreck’s relationship with the Constitution, beginning in 1989 when the then-15-year-old competed in debates on the subject sponsored by the American Legion.
+She won frequently enough to cover her college tuition, and, in the process, developed a belief in the document’s wisdom.
+However, over time, her awareness of its flaws became more pronounced, and, in this play, she questions the perception of the Founding Fathers and asks whether the country should scrap the Constitution and begin again.

 Join A Personal Conversation